nandj-gne/initio/README.md

 Quick Start
 -----------

 Edit [`default.config.yml`](.config/initio/default.config.yml) as needed.
-Most defaults are specific to my setup. [`config.yml`](.config/initio/config.yml) offers and easy way to override settings for testing.
+Most defaults are specific to my setup. [`config.yml`](.config/initio/config.yml) offers an easy way to override settings for testing.
 Remember to update the deploy key path for the "Secrets" repo before provisioning.

 Use the included [`bootstrap.sh`](.local/share/initio/bootstrap.sh) file to setup and execute the runbook (locally and interactively).